WarwickRSE/mostest/Readme.md

 Part 2 of this workshop uses PyTest to build a real Test Suite out of simple tests similar to the ones we wrote in part 1.
 Once we start to put them together, we need a more systematic way of running them and recording the results.
 Testing libraries also tend to offer 'more advanced' checks in a streamlined form, adding 'syntactic sugar' - doing things which we could do within Python in a way which is clearer and more indicative, and 'sweeter' to use.

-Before tackling the exercises below, you will need to install PyTest and check you can run it.
+Before tackling the exercises below, you will need to install PyTest.
+The first exercise will check that it is running correctly.

-- 01_BasicExample - a basic test, to make sure you've got things working
+- test_01_first_run - a basic test, just to make sure you've got things working
+- test_02_selecting - how to run only a specific function (for quick hacky tests)
-- 02_ASimpleTestSuite - using the tests from before in the new system
+- test_03_test_file - separating tests from code, and putting the tests we wrote before into the suite
-- 03_TestableCode - now you're on your own - write a test suite for the given code from scratch
+- test_04_next_steps - from here you're on your own - the task is to write a test suite for the given code from scratch
-- \* Advanced 04_InterestingPyTestFeatures - suggestions for tackling more interesting avenues in testing
+- \* test_05_pytest_features - a quick walkthrough of some of pyTests extra features

 ### Python Constructs